syncfusion-content/windowsforms-docs/WindowsForms/Menus/Theming.md

 ## Default theme

 The `Default` theme is applies the default styles to the visual components of the menu control.
-When this theme is appled the default color values can be modified based on the desired color values.
+When this theme is applied the default color values can be modified based on the desired color values.
 The below code snippet shows the default theme is applied to the menu control.

 {% tabs %}